Kettleman City, California: Economy

-There is considerable service commercial development at the Interstate 5/State Route 41 junction to meet the needs of highway travelers.
+The junction of Interstate 5 and State Route 41 is surrounded by commercial development that primarily serves through travelers on the highways.
+Kettleman City is one of the most popular rest stops between the Los Angeles metropolitan area and San Francisco Bay Area and includes restaurants, gas stations, and electric vehicle charging stations.
+The junction's Tesla Supercharger station was the first to have a solar array roof and an indoor lounge.
+It initially had 40 chargers—the most of any in Tesla's network—when it opened in 2017.

 Many local residents are employed in agriculture, which experienced significant growth on the west side of the San Joaquin Valley after the completion of the California Aqueduct in the early 1970s.
-However, the community has been impacted by the 2008-2012 global recession as well as drought and restrictions on pumping from the Sacramento River delta to protect endangered species.
+However, the community was impacted by the Great Recession as well as drought and restrictions on pumping from the Sacramento River delta to protect endangered species.
 The estimated unemployment rate was 9.7% in November 2016.

 Water

 The community's water system is supplied by two wells operated by the Kettleman City Community Services District.
 The water is treated to remove benzene.

 The water contains naturally occurring arsenic in excess of the maximum contaminant level adopted by the U.S. Environmental Protection Agency.
 The federal standard is 10 micrograms of arsenic per liter of water.
 In a public notice issued to residents on January 29, 2010, the District reported that the average arsenic concentration from these wells during the 4th Quarter of 2009 ranged from 12.7 to 16.1 micrograms per liter.
 For several years, the Kings County government has been working with the District to secure funding to construct a water treatment plant that would be supplied by the California Aqueduct.